idejie/HST-SLR/README.md

 2. After finishing dataset download, extract it.
 It is suggested to make a soft link toward downloaded dataset.
 `ln -s PATH_TO_DATASET ./dataset/CSL-Daily`

-3. The original image sequence is 1280x720, we resize it to 256x256 for augmentation.
-Run the following command to generate gloss dict and resize image sequence.
+3. Run the following command to generate gloss dict and resize image sequence.
 ```bash
 cd ./preprocess
 python dataset_preprocess-CSL-Daily.py --process-image --multiprocessing